tynrare/useful-tips/linux.md

 - Toggle "force composition pipeline" in nvidia-settings

 ### How to save nvidia-settings permanently
-- It has to be saved in /usr/share/X11/xorg.conf.d
+- (Manjaro) It has to be saved in /usr/share/X11/xorg.conf.d

 ### Working with commands
 - type — Indicate how a command name is interpreted.